 How does overtime work in California- Common misconceptions about overtime California laws

-The term, ‘professional’ here can seem a bit confusing.
-Some people believe in the myth that professional employees do not get qualify for overtime.
-Some people keep believing that anyone who works as an architect, engineer, doctor, insurance agent or programmer does not get overtime as stated by the overtime laws of California.
+The term ‘professional’ here can seem a bit confusing.
+Some people believe in the myth that professional employees do not qualify for overtime.
+Some people think that anyone who works as an architect, engineer, doctor, insurance agent, or programmer does not get overtime as stated by the overtime laws of California.

-A big misconception governing overtime rules is that salaried workers do not qualify for overtime.
-Having a salary is not an exemption for overtime.
-Many people are getting a salary and are also doing overtime because they have no exemptions.
+A big misconception governing overtime rules is that salaried employees do not qualify for overtime.
+Having a salary is not an overtime exemption.
+Many people are getting a salary and doing overtime because they have no exemptions.

-Employees do not get paid for commutation- leaving from and to their workplaces.
-However, if an employee is traveling to one workplace from another, it’s all considered in the overtime.
-For instance, if the company sends an employee on a business trip by plane, the time spent on the plane is considered as overtime.
+Employees are not paid for travel – leaving from and to their workplaces.
+However, if an employee travels to one workplace from another, it’s all considered overtime.
+For instance, if the company sends an employee on a business trip by plane, the time spent on the aircraft is considered overtime.

 Double-time California law is implemented to protect the rights of an employee as well as an employer.
 It simply means that all employees who fall under the eligibility criterion can work overtime.
 For that, they should be paid as per the overtime rate in California.

 When an employer violates the overtime rules, there are lawful remedies to ensure that the employee gets fairly compensated.
 If the employee does not get the owed overtime money, he has the right to file a lawsuit against his employer and collect the damage for being discriminated against at the workplace.

 Using a tool like ClockIt will help you to automate your payroll.
 Out timesheet apps work on mobile, web, kiosk, chat apps, biometrics and will capture all your employee work hours in real time.
 With our reporting tools, you can have payroll reports ready within minutes and avoid the hassle of manual timesheets and spreadsheets.